sepehrmaleki369/Ribbon/README.md

 </p>

 Figure 1. **Our approach.** To account for annotation inaccuracies during training, we jointly train the network and adjust the annotations while preserving their topology.

+This project was partly funded from the FWF Austrian Science Fund's Lise Meitner Program, project number M3374.